Medallion Architecture: A complete Guide

 Executive metrics

-Goal: generate direct value for decision-making.
+Goal: deliver direct value for decision-making.

-How Medallion Architecture Scales with Business Growth
+How the Medallion Architecture Scales with Business Growth

-As new data sources are introduced:
+As new data sources emerge:

-They are ingested directly into the Bronze layer
+They land directly into the Bronze layer

-This decoupling allows data teams to evolve pipelines and business models incrementally, without disrupting production reports or analytical products.
+This decoupling allows data teams to evolve pipelines and business models incrementally, without disrupting reports or analytical products already in production.

-Medallion Architecture and the Evolution of Business Rules
+Medallion Architecture and Evolving Business Rules

-In Medallion Architecture:
+In the Medallion Architecture:

 The original data remains preserved in Bronze